 HOW TO DO IT

 We create a lot of impactful content for brands by outlining a company’s top influencers and outlets within a specific process matrix.
 Within the influencers and outlets, it’s evident how each of those influencers represents a key slice of a brand’s audience.
-We then think about what stories, information, entertainment and emotions we can generate for those influencers’ audiences.
-95% of the work is done in the content strategy and pre-production to determine what content pieces will resonate for those audiences.
+We then think about what stories, information, entertainment, and emotions we can generate for those influencers’ audiences.
+95% of the work is done in the content strategy and pre-production to determine what content pieces will resonate with those audiences.
 We even work with outlets, so they help hone the execution.
 Collaborating helps with their buy-in, which means the piece will most likely be used.
-With this specific process, a brand achieves efficiency, brand control AND a year’s worth of content in a very short period of time.
+With this specific process, a brand achieves efficiency, brand control, AND a year’s worth of content in a very short period of time.

 Coupled with a focused distribution plan, a brand can far outpace their prior marketing’s reach and ROI.
 The marketing content we did for the movies, “Blockers” and Blumhouse’s, “Truth or Dare” showed 6 million views and reactions across sites in the first quarter of 2018.
 That’s not even counting the impact it received from showings on, on-air channels.
 Of course, the movie marketing content leans on the audience of celebrities, BUT brands have celebrities as well: their influencers, their ambassadors.
 Reach won’t be as high, but this process makes a brand’s influencers and superusers work for the brand in the most compelling medium of video.

 In the end, brands can change their thinking to get what they need.
 If you have questions about this process matrix to make your content creation more effective and efficient, contact us.
 We’re happy to help.